petrosDemetrakopoulos/SwiftUI-Roulette/README.md

 # SwiftUI-Roulette
-A roulette mad in SwiftUI
+A roulette made in SwiftUI